obvonage/deved-platform/content/blog/en/meetings-api-is-here.md

   * Healthcare applications can securely use Meetings API and assure HIPAA compliance

 ![Preview of Meetings API With Spanish Internationalization](/content/blog/meetings-api-is-here/screen-shot-2022-11-14-at-17.49.50.png "Preview of Meetings API With Spanish Internationalization")

 ## Code Simplicity

 The Meetings API allows developers to "drop-in" a full video experience into their application.
 Just send the right request to the API and it will return the information about the room it has created.

 To use the API, you need to authorize the request with a JSON Web Token (JWT).
-Use the [JWT Generator](https://developer.vonage.com/jwt) to create a JWT using the Application ID and Private Token mentioned above.
+Use the [JWT Generator](https://developer.vonage.com/jwt) to create a JWT using the Application ID and Private Key of your application.
+This can be found in your Vonage [Developer Dashboard](https://dashboard.nexmo.com/) ﻿by navigating to the application you are building.

 For further details about JWTs, please see [Vonage Authentication](https://developer.vonage.com/concepts/guides/authentication).